Peer review guide

 • Allow opportunities to apply feedback

 Feedback is most useful when learners act on it.
-Build into the set of activities opportunities for students to make revisions to their work and to reflect on how the feedback they received influenced the revisions.
-It may also be useful to get students to think about the feedback and revision process.
-Why did they accept or reject the suggestions?
-How did they change their work after receiving feedback?
-How did the evaluation of their peers' work change the way they viewed their own work?
+Build into the series of activities opportunities for students to make revisions to their work and reflect on how the feedback they received influenced the revisions.
+It can also be useful to get students thinking about the feedback and revision process.
+Why did they accept or reject suggestions?
+How did they modify their work after receiving feedback?
+How did the evaluation of their peers' work change the way they saw their own work?

 • Allow sufficient time and space for the process

-To encourage a deeper level of engagement, begin the peer review process early in the term so that students have sufficient time to reflect on the feedback they receive and apply it to their learning.
-Studies have shown that early revisions focus on substantive content-based changes, while near-term revisions involve finishing changes focusing on grammar, word substitution and spelling (Baker 2016; Cho and MacArthur, 2010).
-In a short 12-week course programme, the ideal design would begin peer review activities in week 3.
+To encourage a deeper level of engagement, begin the peer review process early in the term so that students have sufficient time to reflect on the feedback they receive and apply it to their learning. through revision or on later assignments.
+Studies have shown that revisions early in the process focused on substantial content-based changes, while revisions closer to the deadline resulted in finishing changes focused on grammar, word substitution and spelling (Baker 2016; Cho and MacArthur, 2010).
+In a short 12-week course program, the ideal design will begin peer review activities in week 3.

-• Aligning peer review with key learning objectives
+• Aligning peer assessment with key learning objectives